 Newark has a current population of around 285,000 people, its highest level in the last 30 years.
 However, the city has had a nearly stagnant population over the last several decades, with less than 5% growth since 1990.
 This is unsurprising, given Newark’s 28.3% poverty rate, a figure that means more than 80,000 residents are living below the poverty line.

-Even the Newark residents lucky enough to be over the poverty line are likely struggling, as the city’s median income is just $34,826, a figure only 60% of the national median income.
-And Newark residents must stretch that income farther than most, as the cost of living in the city is a whopping 22% higher than average, with a homeownership rate of just 20.9%.
+Even the lucky Newark residents whose income is above the poverty line are likely struggling, as the city’s median income is just $34,826, which represents only 60% of the national median income.
+And Newark residents must stretch that income farther than most, as the cost of living in the city is a whopping 22% higher than the national average, with a homeownership rate of just 20.9%.

 Before income even becomes an issue, however, Newark residents must find a job, a task made more difficult by one of the highest unemployment rates on our list.
 As is the story in many cities around the country, part of the problem may be education and training; less than three-quarters of Newark residents hold a high school diploma, and only 13.8% have a bachelor’s degree or higher.